tangentsoft/pidp8i/HACKERS.md

 behavior described in the ticket could change, you should not assign any resolution.
 Just leave it open until someone decides to do something final with the ticket.

+This is not to say that a ticket can never be re-opened once it’s had a resolution assigned and been closed, but that this is a rare occurrence.
+When a developer makes a decision about a ticket, it should be difficult to re-open the issue.
+A rejected ticket probably shouldn’t be re-opened with anything short of a working patch, for example:

+> User A: I want feature X.

+> Dev B: No, we’re not going to do that.
+Ticket closed and rejected.

+> User C: Here’s a patch to implement feature X.

+> Dev B: Well, that’s different, then.
+Thanks for the patch!
+Ticket
+> marked Implemented, but still Closed.